 Parents complete an Admission form stating any known Special Educational Needs and Disabilities.

-Once in the setting the key-person regularly observes their children and a Progress Check is completed showing their development in relation to the Early Years Foundation Stage 2017, this is after their first 6 weeks attendance.
-Should a child not be achieving their expected Developmental norms we would then use the graduated approach to support that child.
+Once in the setting the key-person regularly observes their children and a Progress Check using the KCC MAT Assessment tool is completed showing their development, this is after their first 6 weeks attendance.
+Should a child not be achieving their expected developmental norms we would then use the graduated approach to support that child.

 How will I be informed / consulted about the ways in which my child is being supported?